ebaauw/homebridge-rpi/README.md

 Unlike most other Raspberry Pi plugins, Homebridge RPi runs on any regular Homebridge setup, connecting to the Pi's `rgpiod` or `pigpiod` daemon over the network.
-See the [GPIO Access](https://github.com/ebaauw/homebridge-rpi/wiki/GPIO-Access) in the Wiki for details.
+See [GPIO Access](https://github.com/ebaauw/homebridge-rpi/wiki/GPIO-Access) in the Wiki for details.
 In particular, Homebridge RPi:
 - Exposes multiple Raspberry Pi computers from one Homebridge instance;
 - Does _not_ need to run on a Raspberry Pi;